 - Market Research for Goat, Sheep and High-Attribute Milk Products

 Understanding the Consumer: Marketing and Branding

 As consumer preferences, understanding of food production, and desired means of communication shift, it is becoming increasingly more difficult for dairy farmers and processors to keep up.
-Two Northeast DBIC projects focus on strategies dairy farmers or processors can use when talking to the public about dairy which will help improve the perception of dairy and increase product consumption:
+Two NE-DBIC projects focus on strategies dairy farmers or processors can use when talking to the public about dairy which help improve the perception of dairy and increase product consumption:

 - Dairy Visioning Workshop series, hosted by Julia Shanks, author of The Farmer’s Office, and Noah Munro of Kitchen Table Consultants

 Sensory and Microbial Research

 Understanding consumer preferences of specialty cheeses, particularly in the rapidly evolving post-COVID-19 marketplace is an essential piece of knowledge for farmers and processors.
 Using a sensory testing and preference platform, the desirable traits of surface-ripened cheeses will be cataloged and linked with specific on-farm and processing practices.
 The combination of sensory and microbial data will lead to a better understanding of how cheese makers can better meet consumer preferences, providing information that will contribute to stronger production decision making and improved product performance.
 This project is a collaborative venture between the NE-DBIC, University of Vermont, Tufts University, and internationally respected cheesemakers that will provide new research and data for the national cheesemaking industry.
 Contact Heather Darby at UVM Extension to learn more about this project.